UniCalli: A Unified Diffusion Framework for Column-Level Generation and Recognition of Chinese Calligraphy: Method

 \subsection{Disentangling Style and Glyph via Conditional Dropout}

-During training, we observed that a standard conditional approach often leads the model to overfit to the styles of calligraphers from the long tail of the data distribution, thereby compromising correct glyph structure.
-To mitigate this issue, we propose a simple yet effective strategy to disentangle style from glyph formation through conditional dropout.
-During training, we stochastically replace the content condition with pure noise at a fixed probability $p_{\text{drop}}$ by setting its corresponding timestep $t_c$ to 1:
+Standard conditional training often leads to overfitting on long-tail stylistic data, where the model prioritizes rare style constraints at the expense of correct glyph structure.
+To mitigate this, we employ a strategy to disentangle style representation from glyph formation via conditional dropout.
+Specifically, we mask the content condition with pure noise at a probability $p_{\text{drop}}$ by setting the condition timestep $t_c$ to 1:

-Empirically, a dropout probability of $p_{\text{drop}} = 0.05$ provides an effective balance.
-A higher probability tends to make the model disregard style information and generate more generic characters, while a lower probability can cause it to over-prioritize style, often resulting in abstract patterns with incoherent glyph structures.
+Empirically, a dropout rate of $p_{\text{drop}} = 0.05$ proves most effective.
+We observe that excessive dropout yields generic, style-agnostic outputs, while insufficient dropout leads to style over-prioritization, resulting in abstract patterns with incoherent glyph structures.